Simar-malhotra09/Simar-malhotra09.github.io/about.md

 - Blah blah blah, you get the gist
 ```

+TLDR: Silly little journals that I WONT show anyone irl but WILL post online

 ## Resume (but how I want every resume to look ^\_^)

 This isn't my traditional resume!!! [but frankly makes more sense](/resume).
 If you would like to see that, please shoot me a dm on twt or email @malhotrarajsimar09@gmail.com